spacemanholdings/Argonaut/README.md

 # Argonaut Toolkit

-Abstract: Decentralized Governance for Nonprofits and other entities based around Holacratic ideas of flat governance and role definitions.
+Abstract: Decentralized Governance for nonprofits and other entities based around Holacratic ideas of flat governance and role definitions.
 Features a new type of token, Taxable Token, used for continuous and sustainable funding for decentralized entities and ENS based org and